AxonIQ/reference-guide/axon-server/security/access-control.md

 axoniq.axonserver.accesscontrol.token=[token]‌
 ```

 The token that you set here must be used by all Axon Framework Applications connecting to Axon Server.
-The access token can be setup in the client using the property `axon.axonserver.token=[Token]`
+The access token can be setup in the client using the property `axon.axonserver.token=[Token]`.

 If you are using the REST APIs, you can specify the token in the HTTP requests via the following header: